mattpopovich/mattpopovich.com/_posts/2025-10-25-how-to-outsmart-your-phones-tethering-restrictions.md

 ---

 ## Intro
-ISPs (internet service providers) will commonly disable / throttle / or limit tethering from one device to another.
+ISPs (internet service providers) / wireless providers / carriers will commonly disable, throttle, or limit tethering from one device to another.
 Ex.
 You want to use your phone's hotspot on your laptop while traveling.
 Most of this comes down to limiting the amount of bandwidth and congestion on their networks.
 But also if you could just share a cellular plan from your phone, why would you pay an extra fee to connect an LTE iPad to their network?
-(You normally wouldn't)
+(You probably wouldn't)

 ISPs do (at least) two things to determine if traffic is coming from a phone or a hotspot device.
 This article will tell you what those two things are and how we can go into "incognito mode" to make it more difficult for them to identify 🕵

 ## [TL;DR](https://www.merriam-webster.com/dictionary/TL%3BDR)
 1. Change TTL (time to live) on tethered device to cell phone's TTL+1
 2. Use a VPN / something to encrypt your traffic to prevent the provider from inspecting your packets
+3. Profit

 ## Step One: TTL
 The first thing that ISPs will look at whenever you are trying to send data is a packet's [TTL](https://www.cloudflare.com/learning/cdn/glossary/time-to-live-ttl/) (time to live).
 Basically, each packet you send has a TTL value which represents "how many network devices can this packet go through to get to its destination before you give up".
 This is to ensure packets can't get stuck in a "network loop" forever.
 A common TTL value is 64 which means this packet can pass through 64 "hops" to get to its destination.
 If it takes longer than that, stop forwarding it.
-Every time a network device receives and fowards a packet, it will decrease the packet's TTL by one.
+Every time a network device receives and forwards a packet, it will decrease the packet's TTL by one.

 ISPs know the default TTL values for different devices: iOS=64, Android=64, Windows=128, Linux=64, macOS=64, etc. Imagine a Mac is tethered to an iPhone.
 The Mac sends a packet with a TTL of 64 to the iPhone, which decreases the packet's TTL by one to 63, which it then forwards to the ISP.
 The ISP receives the packet, sees an odd and non-standard TTL value, and immediately assumes the packet is coming from a tethered device which it can then reject, slow down, etc.